Why should I attend Montclair State University for my doctoral education?

 Grant-funded student assistant positions are hourly workers paid from external grants.

 Your admissions application also serves as your financial aid application.
-All application materials are due by January 15.
+All application materials are due by January 15 (extended to February 9 for 2018 admission).
 Check YES for the question "Are you interested in an assistantship?"
 This covers all forms of financial aid offered by the Environmental Management program.
 All eligible candidates will be interviewed by the Admissions Committee.

 Whom do I contact if I have questions about the Environmental Management program?